sheridanfew/UKLCTD/README.md

 ### Convention ###

-These scripts were written with the following naming/processing convention in mind (not always consistently followed):
+These scripts were written with the following naming/processing convention in mind:

 Databases: Source_Datatype_Resolution_Format (Ofgem_FiT_PV_LSOA_df)